Student Health Nurse

 • Here to listen.
 Able to help students connect with OSU-Cascades counseling department as needed.

 Student Health and Wellness services are supported through student fees.
-There is no additional charge to meet with a nurse.
-Most supplies and samples of over-the-counter medications are also available at no additional charge.
+There is no additional charge to meet with the Student Health Nurse.
+Most routine supplies and samples of over-the-counter medications are also provided at no extra cost.

 If you or someone else is in imminent danger and/or experiencing a life-threatening emergency, call 911.